Alfresco/alfresco-tas-utility/README.md

 This is the home of the **TAS**( **T**est **A**utomation **S**ystem)- **Utility** project.
 It is based on Apache Maven, compatible with major IDEs and is using also Spring capabilities for dependency injection.

-As a high level overview, this project contains a couple of functionalities usefull for automation testing as:
+As a high level overview, this project contains a couple of functionalities useful for automation testing as:
 * reading/defining test environment settings (e.g. alfresco server details, authentication, etc.)
 * utilities (creating files,folders)
 * test data generators (for site, users, content, etc)
 * helpers (i.e. randomizers, test environment information)
 * test reporting capabilities
 * test management integration (at this point we support integration with [Test Rail](https://alfresco.testrail.net) (v5.2.1)
-* Healthchecks (check if server is reachable, if server is online)
+* Health checks (verify if server is reachable, if server is online)
 * Generic Internal-DSL (Domain Specific Language)

 Using a centralized location (Nexus), everyone will be able to reuse this individual interfaces in their own projects, adding new functionalities, extending also the automation core functionalities - that will be shared across teams.